2008 June Hong Kong rainstorm: Kowloon

 A section of Hung Hom Road collapsed at 13:00 on June 8 due to the previous day's heavy rainfall, causing detours.

 Hong Kong Island

 A 1.5m flood was observed at Sheung Wan, as well as seawater back-flow.
 Village houses in Pokfulam were flooded, as were many roads, including Tai Hang Road, Pokfulam Road, Water Street and Hill Road, Wong Nai Chung Road, Tin Lok Lane and Wong Chuk Hang Road.
 A landslide was seen at Kennedy Town with 13 slopes pronounced high risk after the rainstorm.

-Lantau Island

-North Lantau Highway experienced the most severe flood ever.
-Major landslip occurred in Tung Chung, blocking all lanes of the highway.
-Ground commute between Tung Chung, airport and downtown was completely halted, except for train service.